rennokki/laravel-aws-eb/README.md

 Clone the repo and drop the `.ebextensions` and `.platform` folders in your root project.

-Make sure that the .sh files from .ebextensions are executable before deploying your project:
+Make sure that the .sh files from the `.platform` folder are executable before deploying your project:

 ```bash
 $ chmod +x .platform/hooks/prebuild/*.sh